r3dkoi/personal-projects/python-todolist-2/README.md

 [ ] Add emojis (for fun)\
 [ ] Ability to share tasks to others\
 [ ] Add sound effects to buttons\
-[ ] Add subtasks to the original tasks
+[ ] Add subtasks to the original tasks\
+[ ] Add a GUI

 ## REFLECTION ##

 This section will discuss the issues I've faced and how I approached solving each one.

 **1. Function Calling via Console**\
-*Challenge:* Initially struggled with calling functions through the console, specifically the main program.\
+*Challenge:* Initially struggled with calling functions through the console, specifically the main program.

 *Solution:* Did research on how to call it from using a Python website Bryan Weber.
 (2025).
 Defining Main Functions in Python – Real Python. https://realpython.com/python-main-function/

 **2. Improving User Interface**\